1.4 Classroom Climate and DASA

 What To Avoid

-Avoid choices that minimize harm as joking, tell students to ignore harassment, or wait until a later unit.
-Also avoid choices that publicly shame the student who caused harm without teaching accountability.
-EAS usually favors direct intervention, documentation, collaboration with school systems, and a restorative instructional follow-up when appropriate.
+Avoid choices that minimize harm as joking, tell students to ignore harassment, or defer to a later unit.
+Avoid publicly shaming the student who caused harm without teaching accountability.
+EAS favors direct intervention, documentation, collaboration with school systems including the DAC, and a restorative instructional follow-up when safe.

 Quick Takeaways